bioinformatics-centre/kaiju/README.md

 ...
 ```
 The taxon identifiers must be contained in the [NCBI taxonomy files](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz) nodes.dmp and names.dmp.
-Then, Kaiju's index is created using the programs `mkbwt` and `mkfmi`.
+Then, Kaiju's index is created using the programs `kaiju-mkbwt` and `kaiju-mkfmi`.
 For example, if the database FASTA file is called `proteins.faa`, then run:
 ```
-mkbwt -n 5 -a ACDEFGHIKLMNPQRSTVWY -o proteins proteins.faa mkfmi proteins
+kaiju-mkbwt -n 5 -a ACDEFGHIKLMNPQRSTVWY -o proteins proteins.faa kaiju-mkfmi proteins
 ```
 which creates the file proteins.fmi that is used by Kaiju.
 Note that the protein sequences may only contain the uppercase characters of the standard 20 amino acids, all other